 Safe Access.
 Safe and convenient motor vehicle access to every building site, with minimal disruption of the natural environment, shall be required in all plans.
 Streets shall be planned to provide a convenient system for prospective traffic needs, and to safely accommodate fire-fighting, school bus, snow removal and service vehicles.

-Proposed residential streets shall be planned to discourage through traffic to provide safe and convenient system for present and prospective traffic in the area stm-ounding the proposed subdivision.
+Proposed residential streets shall be planned to discourage through traffic to provide safe and convenient system for present and prospective traffic in the area surrounding the proposed subdivision.
 Proposed residential streets shall be planned to provide for continuation of existing streets in adjoining areas with an alignment in accordance with the standards provided herein and for proper projection into adjoining properties yet to be subdivided.

 The Commission may require proposed streets to connect with adjacent streets on undeveloped property where it deems such connection desirable for safety or adequate future access.